 But when it comes to our wants, the area becomes a bit more grey.
 Perhaps you work in a professional capacity and want to read up on something related to your occupation, or maybe you’re a surgeon and want to attend a seminar on a recent medical discovery.

 Would paying for a magazine subscription or a trip to a seminar be considered a want or a need?
 More often than not, this is dictated by your financial limitations.
-For example, using an auto title loan near you for a cash emergency is not uncommon, but very few people would use them for non-essentials.
+For example, using an auto title loan for a cash emergency is not uncommon, but very few people would use them for non-essentials.
 Here are a few simple tips to help you distinguish between your needs and wants.

 Taking inventory isn’t just for the corporate world - it also applies to knowing what’s in your home.
 It might seem like a mundane task, but it can help you save a lot of money with a minimum of effort.